SKYKIT DIGITAL SIGNAGE GUIDE CHAPTER 1

 Our definition of digital signage is: software content management system that drives communications to a variety of screens.

-But I need to really emphasize this point that digital signage is a catchall phrase, so that’s why the definition might not shine a ton of light into what it would look like.
-The term ‘digital signage’ has been around for a long time.
+The term “digital signage” has been around for a long time.
 As the technology evolved and the market penetration grew, the naming conventions evolved with it.
-You might know it as ‘screen media’ or ‘interactive customer experience’ or ‘visual display.’
+You might know it as “screen media” or “interactive customer experience” or “visual display.”

 The Road to Digital Signage